Dave-team/Knowledge-base/Mental Models.md

 Matthew Principle: Advantage begets advantage, leading to social, economic, and cultural oligopolies.
 The richer you are the easier it is to get even richer, the more recognition a scientist receives for a discovery the more recognition he’ll receive for future discoveries, etc.

 Shifting Baseline Syndrome: Frog says to Fish, “how’s the water?”Fish replies, “what’s water?”
 We become blind to what we’re familiar with.
 And since the world is always changing, and we're always getting used to it, we can even become blind to the slow march of catastrophe.

+Persian Messenger Syndrome - not wanting to be the carrier of bad news

+Impatience - valuing the present more highly than the future.

+Vividness and recency - Over-influence by vivid or the most recent information.
+“A single death is a tragedy, a million deaths is a statistic”.
+After a bad event happens, we overestimate the probability of it happening again.
+E.g. after a earthquake, insurance sales rise sharply.

+Omission and abstract blindness - only seeing stimuli we encounter or that grabs our attention, and neglecting important missing information or the abstract.
+We react more strongly to the concrete and specific than to the abstract.
+We overweigh personal experiences over vicarious.
+We see only what we have names for.
+We tend to focus only on the present information rather than what information may potentially be missing.
+For example, when planning, we often place too much importance on the specific future event and not enough on other possible events and their consequences that can cause the event to be delayed or not happen.

+Bias from disliking - our tendency to avoid and disagree with people we don't like or to avoid things that cause bad reactions

+Sensemaking - Constructing explanations that fit an outcome.
+Includes beingng too quick in drawing conclusions.
+Also thinking events that have happened were more predictable than they were.
+We don't like uncertainty.
+We have a need to understand and make sense of events.
+We therefore seek explanations for why things happen.
+We want to find reasons for all kinds of events – random or not

+Reason-respecting - complying with requests merely because we've been given a reason.
+Includes underestimating the power in giving people reasons.
+Giving people a reason to do something makes them more likely to comply with the request.
+Depending on the situation and people involved, either revert to logic or emotions.

+Believing first and doubting later - believing what is not true, especially when distracted. -	We are not natural sceptics.
+We find it easy to believe and difficult to doubt because that takes more effort

+Memory limitations - remembering selectively and wrong.
+Includes influence by suggestions.

+Say-something syndrome - feeling a need to say something when we have nothing to say.
+“Wise man talk because they have something to say; fools because they have to say something”

+Emotional arousal – making hasty judgments under the influence of intense emotions.
+We expect that if good or bad things happen to us in the future, they will make us feel better or worse much longer and more intensively than they actually turn out to be.
+When we have just gone through an emotional experience, we should hold off on important decisions.

+Doubt-Avoidance Tendency - We avoid doubt quickly by making rash decisions rather than taking our time to think things through

+Pain-Avoiding psychological Denial: When the reality is too painful to bear, we distort the facts until they become bearable

+Availability-Mis Weighing Tendency: We value and want to deal with things easily available

+Use-It-or-Lose-It Tendency.
+If we acquire a skill, we’ll use it unless often used.
+We need to keep practicing as a way to better ourselves and not to become the man with the hammer